Front Panel LEDs |

 |

-| When facing the back of the firewall, power supply 1 (PS1) is on the right and power supply 2
+| Power Supplies 1 and 2 When facing the back of the firewall, power supply 1 (PS1) is on the right and power supply 2

-(PS2) is on the left.
-Green —The
+(PS2) is on the left. - Green—The

-power supply is operating normally.
-Red —The power supply is present but is not working.
-Off —The power supply is not installed.
+- Red—The power supply is present but is not working.

 |

-| These ports have two green LEDs each.
-Solid Green —The firewall network link is up.
-Blinking Green —The firewall is processing network activity.
+RJ-45 | These ports have two green LEDs each. - Solid Green—The firewall network link is up.

 |

-| These ports have two LEDs each.
+SFP and SFP+ LEDs | These ports have two LEDs each.
 The color

 of the LED will differ based on the port speed.
-Solid Color —The firewall network link is up.
-Blinking Color —The firewall is processing network activity.
+1G—Yellow 10G—Green - Solid Color—The firewall network link is up.

 |

-| The top LED provides status of the power
+Power supply LEDs | The top LED provides status of the power

 or no input power.

-Output LED (Bottom) Solid green —Main output
+- Output LED (Bottom)

 and standby output enabled; no power supply warnings or faults.
-Blinking green —Standby output enabled with no power supply

 |

-| Green —All fans are operating normally.
+Fan tray LED | - Green—All fans are operating normally.

 |